-If you are having suicidal thoughts and feel trapped and like you have no one to talk to, call a suicide hotline (1-800-SUICIDE or 1-800-273-TALK) and seek professional help as soon as possible.
+If you are having suicidal thoughts and feel trapped and like you have no one to talk to, call a suicide hotline (1-800-273-TALK) and seek professional help as soon as possible.
 It can’t get any worse, right?
 So you may as well try it.
-These are trained professionals and can get you the help you need to make your life better.
+These are trained professionals that can get you the help you need to make your life better.

 Lastly, if you are recovering from suicidal thoughts or actions, take your time and think about how much your life has improved.